 The idea that love has stages is older than the psychology that now backs it up.
-What modern research adds is precision: love is not one feeling but a sequence of distinct states, each driven by different brain systems and serving a different purpose.
-Helen Fisher's work separates lust, attraction and attachment as three systems that overlap but are not the same thing.
+What modern research adds is precision: love is not one feeling but a sequence of distinct states, each driven by different neurochemical systems and serving different purposes.
+Helen Fisher's brain-imaging work separates lust, attraction, and attachment as three partially overlapping systems — not the same thing operating at different intensities, but genuinely distinct processes that can operate simultaneously or independently.

-The phases below are not a guarantee — plenty of relationships stall or end in the first one.
-But couples who go the distance tend to pass through all three.
-Knowing which phase you are in helps, because the most common relationship mistake is judging a later phase by the standards of an earlier one.
+The three phases below are not a guarantee.
+Plenty of relationships stall in the first one; some go directly to the third.
+But relationships that go the distance tend to pass through all three, and the most common relationship mistakes come from judging a later phase by the standards of an earlier one, or expecting an earlier phase to come back after it has naturally completed its work.

 1. Infatuation — the chemistry phase

-This is the stage most people mean when they say "in love."
-It is intense, slightly obsessive, and physically real: Fisher's 2005 fMRI study found that simply seeing a photo of a romantic partner lit up dopamine-rich reward regions of the brain, the same circuitry involved in motivation and craving.
-Dorothy Tennov called the all-consuming version "limerence."
+This is the stage most people mean when they say they're "in love."
+It is intense, slightly obsessive, and neurochemically real.
+Fisher, Aron, and colleagues (Journal of Neurophysiology, 2005) showed via fMRI that simply seeing a photo of a romantic partner during this stage lit up the ventral tegmental area and caudate nucleus — dopamine-rich reward circuits associated with motivation and craving.
+Activation was proportional to reported passion.
+Dorothy Tennov named the all-consuming version of this state "limerence."

 2. The reality phase — disillusionment and the real decision

-As the chemistry cools, the other person stops being a projection and becomes a specific human with annoying habits, unflattering moods, and views you do not share.
-Many couples read this drop in intensity as falling out of love and leave, looking for the high again elsewhere.
+As the early chemistry cools, the other person stops being a projection and becomes a specific human with irritating habits, unflattering moods, and views you do not share.
+The overlay that infatuation placed between you and them — the one that minimised what didn't fit — begins to thin.
+Many couples read this drop in intensity as falling out of love and look elsewhere for the high.

 3. Attachment — companionate love

-What replaces infatuation is quieter and, by most measures, stronger.
-Psychologists call it companionate love or attachment: a stable bond built on trust, deep familiarity, and a sense of the relationship as a secure base.
-The pull toward each other is calmer but more durable, less about craving and more about belonging.
+What replaces infatuation is quieter and, by most measures, more sustaining.
+Psychologists call it companionate love or secure attachment: a stable bond built on deep mutual knowledge, trust, and a sense of the relationship as a reliable base from which both people can function in the world.
+The pull toward each other is calmer — less craving, more belonging — and it is built differently.

 What this means in practice

-If your relationship feels less electric than it did a year ago, that may not be a problem to fix.
-It may simply be the next stage arriving on schedule.
+If your relationship feels less electric than it did a year ago, that is not necessarily a problem.
+It may simply be the next stage arriving on schedule — asking you to build something rather than feel something.
+The relationships that go the distance are the ones that make that shift successfully, not the ones that sustain the infatuation level indefinitely.

 Comments (0)